AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/Viewer.md

 - `L`: Load GLSL shader source from file.
 Editing the source files before loading provides a way to debug and experiment with shader source code.
 - `D`: Save each node graph in the current material as a DOT file.
 See www.graphviz.org for more details on this format.
 - `F`: Capture the current frame and save to file.
 - `W`: Create a wedge rendering and save to file.
+See `Advanced Settings` for additional controls.
+- `T`: Translate the current material to a different shading model.
+See `Advanced Settings` for additional controls.
 - `B`: Bake the current material to textures.
+See `Advanced Settings` for additional controls.
 - `UP` : Select the previous geometry.
 - `DOWN` : Select the next geometry.
 - `RIGHT` : Switch to the next material.